Robbery is an offence under section 94 of the Crimes Act 1900 (NSW). The maximum penalty for robbery is fourteen years imprisonment.

 It is a defence if the offending conduct was done under duress.
 Duress is where an offender is placed in a situation where they have no choice other than to commit an offence due to serious threats to either them or their family.

 The defence of duress involves 3 critical elements.
 A person will not be held criminally responsible for an offence if the offence was committed:

 - Because of threats of death or really serious injury to him or herself or to their family, and

 - Those threats being of such a nature that a person:

 - Of ordinary firmness and strength of will

 - Of the same maturity and sex of the accused, and

 - Would have given in to the threats and committed the offence

 When looking at the first element, the question is whether a threat was made, and if so, what led the accused to believe the threat would be carried out.
-These threats may be made expressly or impliedly.
+These threats may be made expressly or implied.
 It does not matter if there is no real threat to the person or family.
-What matters is whether the person held a genuine belief that there is an imminent threat of death or serious injury to his or her self or family if he or she did not do what was demanded of them.
+What matters is whether the individual held a genuine belief that there is an imminent threat of death or serious injury to the individual, their family or if the individual did not do what was demanded of them.

 The second element is an assessment of the circumstances surrounding the threats.
 When considering this element the court will have regard to, among others, the nature of the threat, the person making the threat, the accused’s knowledge of the person making the threat and all circumstances which may affect a reasonable person’s reaction to the threats.